css4j/cssom-apis/README.md

 Use:

-- `gradlew publishToMavenLocal` to install both modules in your local Maven repository.
+- `./gradlew publishToMavenLocal` to install both modules in your local Maven repository.

-- `gradlew :cssom-api:publishToMavenLocal` to install the cssom-api module into your local Maven repository.
+- `./gradlew :cssom-api:publishToMavenLocal` to install the cssom-api module into your local Maven repository.

-- `gradlew :domview-api:publishToMavenLocal` to install the domview-api module into your local Maven repository.
+- `./gradlew :domview-api:publishToMavenLocal` to install the domview-api module into your local Maven repository.

-- `gradlew publish` to deploy both modules to a (generally remote) Maven repository.
+- `./gradlew publish` to deploy both modules to a (generally remote) Maven repository.

-- `gradlew :cssom-api:publish` to deploy the cssom-api module to a Maven repository.
+- `./gradlew :cssom-api:publish` to deploy the cssom-api module to a Maven repository.

-- `gradlew :domview-api:publish` to deploy the domview-api module to a Maven repository.
+- `./gradlew :domview-api:publish` to deploy the domview-api module to a Maven repository.

 Before deploying to a remote Maven repository, please read the `publishing.repositories.maven` block of